Martin Hannett: Career

-Hannett became closely associated with Joy Division; his production incorporated looping technology to treat musical notes with an array of filters, echoes and delays.
-Hannett had a collection of BBD echo devices which he called his "bluetop echo and delay boxes".

-The Cargo Recording Studios in Rochdale were used for the recording of Digital, Glass, Atmosphere, Dead Souls and Ice Age.
+Hannett then became closely associated with Joy Division, he drew influence from German krautrock producer Conny Plank who treated the recording studio as an instrument.
+Hannett's production of Joy Division albums and singles incorporated looping technology to treat musical notes with filters, echoes and delays.
+The Cargo Recording Studios in Rochdale were used for the recording of the Joy Division songs "Digital", "Glass", "Atmosphere", "Dead Souls" and "Ice Age".
 Hannett's unorthodox production methods resulted in drum sounds mixed with synthesisers that were complex and highly distinctive.
 According to Hannett: "There was a lot of space in [Joy Division's] sound.
 They were a gift to a producer, because they didn't have a clue.
 They didn't argue.
 A Factory Sample was the first thing I did with them.
 I think I'd had the new AMS delay line for about two weeks.
 It was called 'Digital'.
 It was heaven sent."
+He went on to produce all of Joy Division's studio recorded output, including their two albums Unknown Pleasures and Closer and single "Love Will Tear Us Apart", which became a hit following the suicide of lead singer Ian Curtis.

 Hannett produced U2's first international single, "11 O'Clock Tick Tock", which was released in May 1980.
-He was set to produce their debut album, Boy, but after the suicide of Joy Division singer Ian Curtis, Hannett was too distraught to work and backed out.

-A rift developed with Factory and he sued them in 1982 over various financial matters.
-The dispute was eventually settled out of court; the lawsuit is listed as part of the Factory Records catalogue as FAC61.
-When Hannett returned to produce the Happy Mondays he worked as a freelance producer and was not reinstated as a Factory director.
+He was set to produce their debut album, Boy, but after the suicide of Curtis, Hannett was too distraught to work and backed out.
+A rift developed with Factory, leading Hannett to sue the label in 1982 over various financial matters.
+The dispute was settled out of court, and the lawsuit is listed as part of the Factory Records catalogue as FAC61.

 Personal life and death

-After Factory, Hannett's career declined due to his heavy use of alcohol and drugs along with his girlfriend Susanne OHara, especially heroin; Hannett dumped Susanne OHara to get away from Heroin and Susanne's controlling ways and found a much more caring person Wendy, who he then married.
-Hannett's weight eventually reached 26 stone (165 kilograms, 364 pounds).
+After leaving Factory, Hannett's career declined due to his heavy use of alcohol and heroin.
+He later married his new partner Wendy.
 Hannett died on 18 April 1991 at the age of 42 in Manchester, as a result of heart failure.
-He was survived by his wife Wendy, son James and stepdaughter Tania.
-His headstone at Southern Cemetery, Manchester pays him tribute as the creator of "The Manchester Sound".
+His headstone at Southern Cemetery, Manchester pays him tribute as being the creator of "The Manchester Sound".
+His children are listed on the headstone as James and Tania.